American Heritage Girls: History

 In June 2009, the AHG formed a partnership with the Boy Scouts of America (BSA).
 The Memorandum of Mutual Support recognized the common values and goals of both organizations and formally established a relationship, as AHG had been working with the BSA on projects and utilized BSA camps especially with the BSA mixed-sex Venturing membership division.

 In May 2013, the AHG dissolved its relationship with the BSA in reaction to the BSA's new policy on gay youth, which removed the restriction denying membership to youth on the basis of sexual orientation.
 Also that month, American Heritage Girls joined the Faith Based Boys Coalition.
 The Faith Based Boys joined with other groups to form an alternative Boy Scout program.
 A leadership meeting was held in Louisville, Kentucky on June 29, 2013, to discuss forming a new boys group.
 The AHG cofounder Patti Garibay was invited to the Kentucky meeting as an advisor.
-It was revealed in September that American Heritage Girls would be partnering with Trail Life USA, the new boys' Scouting group which was modeled on AHG.
+It was revealed in September that American Heritage Girls would be partnering with Trail Life USA, a boys' Scout-like group which was modeled on AHG.